cazevedo/cazevedo.github.io/_pages/about.md

 Education
 ======
-@icn-graduation-cap PhD Student in Electrical and Computing Engineering, 2017-2021 (expected) Instituto Superior Técnico, University of Lisbon
+:fa-graduation-cap: PhD Student in Electrical and Computing Engineering, 2017-2021 (expected) Instituto Superior Técnico, University of Lisbon

-@icn-graduation-cap Msc in Physics Engineering, 2013 University of Coimbra, Portugal
+:mortar_board: Msc in Physics Engineering, 2013
+University of Coimbra, Portugal

 Professional Experience
 ======
 @icn-building sads

+:office: sadsasd

-Click on the @icn-camera icon to take a screen shot.
+Click on the :fa-coffee: icon to take a screen shot.